Begum Samru: Sardhana palace

 The palace built by her in Sardhana near Meerut was the centre of much activity during the reign of Mughal Emperor, Akbar Shah.
 Shah Alam II, the predecessor and father of Akbar Shah, regarded Begum Samru as his daughter.
 He did so because the Begum had saved Delhi from an invasion by a force of 30,000 Sikhs, under Baghel Singh in 1783.
 They had encamped at Tis Hazari (the name of the place being derived from the number of those who constituted the force, estimated at 30,000).
 Thanks to the Begum's parleys, the Sikhs did not enter the city and went back to Punjab after getting a generous monetary gift from Shah Alam.

 In 1787(?), when the emperor, Shah Alam II, blind and feeble, was in pursuit of Najaf Quli Khan and trying to quell the rebellion stirred up by him, an incident occurred at Gokalgarh that brought the Begum closer to Shah Alam.
 Seeing that the emperor's troops were wavering in their resolve to attack the rebel leader, she advanced with a force of 100 men and whatever big guns she had and opened fire on Najaf Quli Khan and his men.
 This did the trick and Najaf sought the Begum's help to make his peace with Shah Alam.
 Thankful for her intervention, the emperor bestowed special honours on her at the royal court and declared her to be "his most beloved daughter".
 Not only that, she was also confirmed in her estate at Sardhana, which was the subject of a dispute with Louis Balthazar alias Nawab Zafaryab Khan, another son of her late husband, General Sombre, by his first wife, Badi Bibi (senior wife).Until his death, Emperor Shah Alam and his major wives treated her almost as a relative, and embraced her when she entered the zenana (women) quarters. as the English visitor Ann Deane noted in late December 1808: " ....and afterwards I accompanied her to the royal residence ......we then ascended ....to the zenanah ['women's quarters'].... the begum now led the way through crowds of eunuchs ....Here we were met by the queen Dowager....an ugly, shriveled old woman, whom the begum embraced."

 Chandani Chowk palace

 Begum Samru's palace in Chandni Chowk, now called Bhagirath Palace, was built in a garden gifted by Akbar Shah, a later day mughal, to the Begum when he ascended the throne after the death of Shah Alam II in 1806.
-Her palatial building still stands in Chandni Chowk, New Delhi.
-It is currently owned by the State Bank of India, Chandni Chowk Branch.
+Her palatial building still stands in Chandni Chowk, Old Delhi.
+It is currently owned by the Central Bank of India, Chandni Chowk Branch.